 - b) Not be kept for longer than is required for the purpose;

-- c) Subject to the same security requirements applicable to Diffley Partnership’s own personal
+- c) Subject to the same security requirements applicable to The Diffley Partnership Limited’s own personal

 3.1.
 Marketing Contacts